Marketing & SEO

 Your customers’ current reality doesn’t need to stay that way.
 Of course, if things are great, look for ways to improve.
 But if things aren’t what you’d like?
 It’s better to know now than later!
 Look at your current customer journey map and create a new map of your dream scenario.
 Walk through every phase and ask where customers experience pain points.
 Once you know those problem areas, you’ll be ready to start solving problems.

-You can then create a game plan as to how to begin solving these customer pain points.
-The next steps would be to share your findings with your employees and decide on ways to improve your company’s product or service.
-For example, if customers are complaining about unsupportive customer service agents, you could incentivize customer agents by allowing customers to give feedback once they have spoken to customer service.
+You can then create a game plan for solving these customer pain points.
+The next steps would be to share your findings with your employees and decide how to improve your company’s product or service.
+For example, if customers are complaining about unsupportive customer service agents, you could incentivize them by allowing customers to give feedback once they have spoken to customer service.

 Google Suite Help Assitant offers a simple feedback form at the end of each live chat.
 Based on an aggregate of the ratings received, you could offer employees rewards for reaching new targets.
 This could be compensation, a simple pat on the back, company swag, or other incentives to motivate your employees.
 This is a simple example of how to manage a customer’s pain point.
 The key is to be creative and willing to take criticism onboard.
 If you are running out of ideas, you could even ask customers for suggestions!